odea-project/qAlgorithms/report/report.md

 The program is written in base C++, using only standard library functions[@ISOInternationalStandard].
 It was compiled with gcc 13.2.0[@freesoftwarefoundationinc.UsingGNUCompiler1988].

-Describe Warburg dataset @todo
-(Ich habe keine Infos darüber, was hier genau gemessen wurde)
+The Warburg dataset results from the orbitrap measurement of wastewater treatment plant effluent which was performed by Hohrenk et al (2020)[@hohrenkComparisonSoftwareTools2020].

 The two test bins that demonstrated errors in the DQSB calculation for julia and R were created using the following R code and the Warburg dataset.